 BROADBAND ORDERING PROFILE (“BOP”)

-The Broadband Ordering Profile GUI (“BOP”) manages SBC 13-STATE’s Broadband Architecture and the Aggregator provisioning.
-The BOP GUI allows a Carrier the ability to submit a mechanized CLIF form and to establish a profile of services including logical parameters necessary for provisioning service through the SBC-13STATE Broadband Architecture deployed in the field.
+The Broadband Ordering Profile GUI (“BOP”) manages ATT 13-STATE’s Broadband Architecture and the Aggregator provisioning.
+The BOP GUI allows a Carrier the ability to submit a mechanized CLIF form and to establish a profile of services including logical parameters necessary for provisioning service through the ATT-13STATE Broadband Architecture deployed in the field.
 As mentioned above, in conjunction with each Aggregator port or ASR, the Carrier must submit a CLIF form.
 A CLIF is not necessary for end user orders.
 In that instance, the logical provisioning information is contained on the LSR, which will interface with the profile.

-The BOP process (see below) will allow a Carrier the flexibility to build service profiles at varying speeds within parameters established by SBC-13STATE.
+The BOP process (see below) will allow a Carrier the flexibility to build service profiles at varying speeds within parameters established by ATT-13STATE.
 Carriers can establish services over this infrastructure at any speed within those limits.
 This allows a Carrier to establish different speed xDSL services.
 Additional technologies may be added in the future once made available in conjunction with the DLC equipment deployed.

 Using the BOP, a Carrier must build a profile for each combination it wishes to offer.
-A Carrier must specify a DSL Transmission Profile to apply against the each End User Customer service.
+A Carrier must specify a DSL Transmission Profile to apply against each End User Customer service.
 For ABBS, a Carrier must set the following attributes:

 Maximum Downstream Bit Rate: Range 32 kbps to 8128 kbps, in 32 kbps increments.